- Website Planning

 But be reassured that there’s hundreds of website planning resources out there to help you.
 There are also web design agencies (like Crucible!) who would love to talk to you about your web design project and support you in its delivery.

 Understanding your business needs

-When starting a web design project, one of the first steps is to gather the website requirements from around your business.
+When considering how to start a web design project, one of the first steps is to gather the website requirements from around your business.

 This is so you can understand what colleagues from around your organisation need and expect the website to do.

 This information can include requirements such as:

 - The goals which different departments have for the website

 - What types of content they would like to feature in the new website design

 It’s crucial that this stage is completed thoroughly to ensure you have collected website requirements from across your organisation.

 If this isn’t completed, there’s a high risk that your finished website will not serve the needs of your company.
 Your colleagues may end up asking for immediate amends and unplanned changes after the launch.